What's a Player?

 Zones and Channels

 The noticeboard system operates as a system of information channels.
 Individual screens are configured to display either a single channel of information or multiple channels.
-A screen configured for multiple channels is split up into zones with each zone being allocated its own channel.
+A screen configured for multiple channels is split up into zones with each zone being displaying its own channel.

 Channels are much like TV channels in that different channels will display different content.